rudism/dotplan-online/README.md

 - Open source.
 - Self-hostable, discovery via domain [SRV records](https://en.wikipedia.org/wiki/SRV_record).

+## Client Implementations and Tools

+- [dotplan-cli](https://github.com/rudism/dotplan-cli) is a script for interacting with dotplan providers from the linux shell

 ## API

 Any Dotplan implementation should expose at least the following endpoint and behavior: